 Fee for service.
 Successful Respondents will receive a service contract that establishes a reimbursement schedule based on negotiated performance benchmarks and outcomes.
+This contract may be directly with the Commonwealth or it may be a subcontract administered through an intermediary organization.

-B. SINGLE OR MULTIPLE CONTRACTS
+B. SINGLE OR MULTIPLE CONTRACT(S)

-EOAF/EOHHS anticipates entering into a limited number of initial contracts in this open enrollment procurement process, which may be opened at any time by EOAF/EOHHS in order to allow new Bidders to submit responses after the initial selection period as deemed necessary by and at the discretion of EOAF/EOHHS.
+EOAF anticipates entering into a limited number of initial contracts in this open enrollment procurement process, which may be opened at any time by EOAF in order to allow new Bidders to submit responses after the initial selection period as deemed necessary by and at the discretion of EOAF.
 Responses received during the open enrollment period will be handled in the same manner as any other RFR response.
-EOAF/EOHHS reserves the right to enter into negotiations sequentially and gradually over the next year.
+EOAF reserves the right to enter into negotiations sequentially and gradually over the next year.